nerissaj/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM - respresentation of the html elements of a webpage.

 2. What is an event?

+event is every interaction a user has with a site, sent too notify code of interest.

 3. What is an event listener?

+is a mehod that takes two arguments first: event to listen for and the second is used for callback to fire when event is trigger

 4. Why would we convert a NodeList into an Array?

+so we can use the proto on the node list to make an array to have access the object in a function

 5. What is a component?

+resuasable pieces of code that can be used to build element sharing functionality and styling.

 ### Git Set up